landonclark97/numbotics/README.md

 ## Installation

-To install this package, clone it from this repository, move into the root directory and run `pip install .`
+To install this package: clone it, move into the root directory, and run `pip install .`

 ## Robots